 A patent is a legal right granted by the UK Intellectual Property Office for a new invention.
-It allows the owner of the patent (the patentee) to take legal action against others who use his invention without his permission.
+It allows the owner of the patent (the patentee) to take legal action against others who use their invention without permission.
 The right has a maximum life-time of 20 years in most countries, from the date of the patent application.
 What a patent does not do is give the owner an automatic right to use the invention.
-He still needs to take care to avoid infringing other people’s rights.
+The patent owner must still take care to avoid infringing other people’s rights.

 How do I get a patent?

-To obtain a UK patent you normally need to apply to the UK Intellectual Property Office.
+To obtain a UK patent you need to apply to the UK Intellectual Property Office (UKIPO).

 Do I need a patent to use my invention?

-No. Whether or not you have a patent, you are free to exploit your invention, although only if no one else already has patent rights to it.
+No. Whether or not you have a patent, you are free to exploit your invention, as long as no one else already has patent rights covering the invention.

 However, if you do not have a patent, it can be very hard to stop other people copying your invention.

-Note, as we have said before, that even if you do have a patent, that does not automatically give you the right to use your invention because others may own rights which prevent or restrict your use.
+Note, as mentioned above, that even if you do have a patent, that does not automatically give you the right to use your invention because others may own rights which prevent or restrict your use.